JeffEmery/remix-server-azure/README.md

 - `package.json`
 - `tsconfig.json`

-The following will be automatically configured in the `.vscode` folder.
+The following will be automatically configured in the project root `.vscode` folder.

 #### `extension.json`